 3. Enhances efficiency

 Blueprints are also a key concept to remove the blockers that can make teams less efficient.
-The development team doesn’t need to focus on acquiring additional skills within the team, such as expertise on Terraform, cloud infrastructure deployments, etc. Instead, they can use Blueprints to deploy specific infrastructure to specific environments.
+The development team doesn’t need to focus on acquiring additional skills within the team, such as expertise on Terraform or OpenTofu, cloud infrastructure deployments, and self-service tooling.
+Instead, they can use Blueprints to deploy specific infrastructure to specific environments.

 4. Enables CLI and API